Chess

 Individual:

-K-6 Unrated SuperNationals National Champion (Apr 2005) (This win, one month after I began playing competitively, was featured in the Atlanta Journal Constitution).
+K-6 Unrated SuperNationals National Champion (Apr 2005, see pic above) (This win, one month after I began playing competitively, was featured in the Atlanta Journal Constitution).

 Runner-Up Georgia High School State Champion (Apr 2009)